electrode-io/electrode-native/CONTRIBUTING.md

 Our tests are written using [mocha], [chai] and [sinon].

+### Coverage

+We are using [nyc][5] to generate and report test coverage.

+The following commands can be used to get coverage reports locally:

+- `yarn coverage:unit`\
+To generate and report unit tests coverage
+- `yarn coverage:system`\
+To generate and report system tests coverage
+- `yarn coverage:all`\
+To generate and report combined UT/ST coverage

+Once done, the coverage will be reported in the terminal.\
+An html report will also be generated in the `coverage` directory.

+Combine UT/ST coverage of the `master` branch is posted daily to [coveralls][6].

 ## Guidelines for documentation contributions

 We are using [GitBook] for our documentation.